jack-davidson/blog/blogs/A Day At UT.md

 my laptop and a charger obviously among a few other items.
 I was fully ready to go to UT for a day.

-I drove to the school at about 7:10 in the morning.
+We drove to the school at about 7:10 in the morning.

-Once I arrived at UT I parked around the GDC (Gates-Dell Complex) and checked if it was open.
+Once I arrived at UT we parked around the GDC (Gates-Dell Complex) and checked if it was open.
 It was not.
 I fell back to the William C Powers Student Activity Center as mentioned earlier and sat down at a table to start work.
 There were a few UT students sitting around me and there didn't seem to be a problem.
 I don't think anyone would suspect somebody of being a